MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C#/README.md

 C# has roots from the C family, and the language is close to other popular languages like C++ and Java.

 The first version was released in year 2002.
 The latest version, C# 10, was released in November 2021.
+The main advantages of C++ are that it is a highly efficient language, has excellent performance, and boasts great memory management.
+C++ also supports object-oriented programming principles, making development more manageable and organized

 C# is used for:
 websites